chriskrycho/v5.chriskrycho.com/site/journal/2022/Color Schemes.md

 I ran an experiment around this time last year in doing this with Svelte.
 I liked it, and it was a *much* better experience than doing it in vanilla JavaScript.
 I shipped the non-Svelte version because I measured the result, and Svelte’s *runtime* cost 10× as much as the version written by hand, and for *this specific use case*, that didn’t make any sense.

 However, as I currently hope to elaborate on in a future piece, that’s really *only* because I was only authoring a single component here.
+The frameworks provide a *lot* of value in terms of authoring—and, just as importantly, when you scale past about three components built by hand like this, you end up starting to build your own little framework.
+(Spoilers: I was already ending up doing a lot of that here, and it’s *one UI component*!)
+The frameworks don’t come for *free*, but I strongly suspect based on this experience that the cost in size is more than amortized across any web page which uses more than a few components—and more than amortized in *bug count* as well.

+But more on that in the future!